BedirT/PolySub/README.md

 The dashboard calls `/api/system/specs` on load to detect CPU/GPU capabilities (CUDA, MPS, MLX).
 Engine pickers light up when acceleration is available and auto-fill sensible defaults for model size, device target, batch size, and (for MLX) quantization.
 You can still override any of the guided options.

-To enable the Lightning Whisper MLX engine on Apple Silicon:
+`make setup` automatically installs the MLX optional dependencies on Apple Silicon so Lightning/MLX engines work out of the box.
+If you skipped the setup script, install manually with:

 ```bash
 cd backend